JimmysRanch/126/PRD.md

 ## Animations

 Animations should be subtle and functional, reinforcing interactions without creating delays—gentle hover states on buttons (scale 1.02 and brightness increase), smooth transitions for state changes (200ms), and micro-interactions on icon buttons.
+Each stat widget features animated mini-charts (area, bar, or line charts) that smoothly animate on page load with staggered entrance animations for labels and values, creating a sense of data coming to life.
+Chart animations use spring physics for number values and smooth easing curves (800-1200ms) for chart rendering.

 ## Component Selection